sthwalo/execHire/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by our Code of Conduct.
+This project and everyone participating in it is governed by the ExecuHire Code of Conduct.
 By participating, you are expected to uphold this code.

 ## How Can I Contribute?